Economic Analysis of Business Taxation

 - Effects of business taxes on consumer prices

-- How tax policy impacts income inequality within and across firms
+- How tax policy impacts inequality of worker compensation within and across firms

 - Interest deductibility limits and firm financing decisions